 3) App Usability Check

-With the flourishing market for mobiles, the testing of mobile apps has become exciting day by day.
-Just by running functional tests on a mobile application, you cannot give sign-off of the app.
-There are a few other testing types like UI testing, field testing, network testing, battery life testing, etc. that need to be done.
-UI testing is one of the important testing types in mobile application testing and it should not be taken lightly.
 Having a good user interface is as important as having intuitive functionality.
 Testers must consider usability and uncover issues faced.
 One should not wait until the app is ready for testing to evaluate the user experience, as it is always better and cost-saving to find a defect in the Analysis/Design Phase rather than the testing phase.
-You can begin testing the user experience as soon as the prototype or design mock-up is ready and can also suggest loopholes in design.

 4) Test Against Stresses and Strains of the Real World